 The first model on this list is one that does look like a toy helicopter that you would give to a child, rather than an impressive flying machine.
 At under $50, it is also pretty cheap compared to the more capable models – although not the cheapest.

-This higher price could be down to the fact that it is dual speed model, and it provides the opportunity to shoot missiles at unsuspecting targets.
+This higher price could be down to the fact that it is a dual-speed model, and it provides the opportunity to shoot missiles at unsuspecting targets.

 To begin with, this 8.9’’ long model is made entirely from plastic and requires 6 AA batteries, which can be a problem.
 It is also terrible outdoors because of the wind and takes nearly an hour to charge.